Modern History Playlist

 Hindu Reform Movements

-Leaders like Raja Ram Mohan Roy, Swami Dayanand, and others initiated reforms in Hindu society.
+Leaders like Raja Ram Mohan Roy, Swami Dayanand , and others initiated widespread reform and revival movements within Hindu society .

-Leaders like Raja Ram Mohan Roy, Swami Dayanand, and others initiated reforms in Hindu society.
+Leaders like Raja Ram Mohan Roy, Swami Dayanand , and others initiated widespread reform and revival movements within Hindu society .

 Major Hindu Reform Movements